-Tai Chi Instructor
+Tai Chi Lineage & Instructor

 Yang Style Tai Chi

 Steve Kanney began practicing Tai Chi with Master Yu due to health concerns in 1999.
-He began the practice of Aikido in 1978, but was unable to train as his body was too weak.
+He began the practice of Aikido in 1978, but was unable to train in 1998 as his body was too weak.
 A Chinese Doctor told him to begin Tai Chi practice.
 He replied that he only wanted to train in Aikido.
 The doctor said, “You would like to practice Aikido?”
 Steve replied, “Yes.”
 To which the doctor said, “Then practice Tai Chi so that you can practice Aikido.”
 Steve met Master Yu in June 1999 after 9 months of poor health.
 Within 2 weeks he returned to work and started Aikido training shortly thereafter.

 During his continued training with Master Yu, he also studied an 81 move form from Wutang mountain style of tai chi, whose main focus was health.
 In addition, he studied Chen style tai chi, including basic forms as well as the older long forms and weapons.